 The reasons for the decline in numbers are numerous.
-Climate change and illegal logging in their Winter homes in Mexico has created a smaller environment for them to live in while there.
-Overuse of insecticides and pesticides in the United States and Canada have lead to the poisoning of the black and orange winged insects.
+Climate change and illegal logging in their Winter homes in Mexico have created a smaller environment for them to live in while there.
+Overuse of insecticides and pesticides in the United States and Canada have to lead to the poisoning of the black and orange winged insects.
 The disintegration of the only plant the Monarch butterfly females will lay eggs on, the Milkweed.

 The Role Of North American Leaders

 These problems have been brought to each government’s attention before.
 And some efforts have been made to save these majestic pollinators, but scientists fear that it is not yet enough.

 All three leaders were present at a summit held in Ottawa.
 Where they were called to make active efforts to ensure the Monarch butterfly migration would continue in the future.
 In their letter, these two hundred intellectuals are asking for protection over land that produces Milkweed.

 They also asked Mexico to take better measures to stop the mining of the land the butterflies inhabit and the cutting down of pine and fir trees on this nature preserve.
 The practice of logging on these forests where the Monarchs stay is already illegal.
 But indigenous peoples continue to break the law and use the trees for survival.